heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 > [!IMPORTANT]
 >
-> As mentioned in the course material, always use the LTS version of Java.
-As
+> As mentioned in the course material, always use the latest LTS version of
-> you have now multiple versions of Java installed on your machine, always check
+> Java.
+As you have now multiple versions of Java installed on your machine,
-> the version of Java used when creating a new project and use the LTS version.
+> always check the version of Java used when creating a new project and use the
+> latest LTS version.
 >
 > Set the artifact ID and group ID as shown in the screenshot as well.

 #### Run the Java project from IntelliJ IDEA

 Open the `Main` file.
-Press the "Run" button in the toolbar to run the Maven project.
+Press the **Play** button in the toolbar to run the Maven project.

-The output should be `Hello World!` in the "Run" tab.
+The output should be `Hello World!` in the **Run** tab.

 #### Initialize the Maven wrapper